Anze Kopitar Game Preview: Kings vs. Kraken

 Kopitar Stats vs. the Kraken

-- The Kraken are 25th in goals allowed, giving up 99 total goals (3.2 per game) in the NHL.
+- On the defensive side, the Kraken are giving up 105 total goals (3.2 per game) which ranks 24th in the league.

 |2023-2024 Season